RedSiege/EyeWitness/README.md

-# EyeWitness
+# EyeWitness - Web Screenshot Tool

-EyeWitness is designed to take screenshots of websites, provide server header info, and identify default credentials if known.
+EyeWitness is designed to take screenshots of websites, provide server header info, and identify default credentials if known. **Now powered by Chromium browser for better reliability and easier installation.**

-## Key Features
+## 🚀 Key Features
-- **Cross-platform support** - Windows, Linux, and macOS
+- **Cross-platform support** - Windows, Linux, macOS, and Docker
+- **Chromium-powered** - Reliable headless screenshots with Google Chrome/Chromium
 - **Adaptive resource management** - Automatically adjusts to system capabilities
 - **Configuration file support** - Save your preferred settings
 - **URL validation** - Pre-flight checks to ensure URLs are valid
 - **Progress tracking with ETA** - Know exactly when your scan will complete
-- **Comprehensive error handling** - Actionable troubleshooting for every error
+- **Enhanced error handling** - Specific error types with actionable guidance
 - **Multiple input formats** - Text files, Nmap XML, Nessus XML
-- **Offline operation** - All dependencies bundled locally
+- **Lightweight installation** - Simple 2-package install on most platforms

-## Installation
+## 📦 Installation Options

-### Docker (Recommended - All Platforms)
+### 🐳 Docker (Recommended - All Platforms)
-The easiest way to run EyeWitness is using Docker.
-No Python, Chromium, or dependencies needed!
+The easiest way to run EyeWitness.
+No Python, Chromium, or dependencies needed on your host!

 ```bash
 # Clone the repository